Statute of Limitations

 However, when it comes to surgical procedures involving defective medical devices, it could be months or even years before adverse reactions surface or until the patient knows what’s causing them.

-Boston product liability attorneys at The Law Offices of Jeffrey S. Glassman can help those injured understand the timeline in which they are working.
+Boston product liability attorneys at Jeffrey Glassman Injury Lawyers can help those injured understand the timeline in which they are working.
 This is not always a simple determination, but it’s a very important one because in Massachusetts, persons filing a product liability lawsuit have three years from that cause of action to do so.
 If the statute of limitations has expired, there is no chance the claim will succeed.

 In cases where people didn’t know or could not have reasonably known for some time that he or she was harmed by the actions of another, the discovery rule applies.
 In that scenario, the cause of action accrues when plaintiff discovers – or reasonably could have discovered – personal harm as a result of defendant’s conduct.